-In Good Shepherd Health Care Center, 7.92% Percentage of Patients
+In Good Shepherd Health Care Center, 22.07% of Patients

-This metric measures the percentage of long-term care patients who required additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and using the bathroom.
+This datapoint measures the percent of long-term care residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and eating.

 Ability to Keep Residents Mobile

-In Good Shepherd Health Care Center, 12.45% Percentage of Residents
+In Good Shepherd Health Care Center, 24.82% of Residents

 Short-term Care: Rehospitalizations

-In Good Shepherd Health Care Center, 12.45 Percentage of Residents Rehospitalized
+In Good Shepherd Health Care Center, 24.82% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Good Shepherd Health Care Center, 9.83 Percentage of Patients
+In Good Shepherd Health Care Center, 10.44% of Patients